RappyLabyAddons/GlintColorizer/readme.md

 # GlintColorizer
 ![Downloads](https://labybadges-delta.vercel.app/api/downloads/glintcolorizer/formatted)<br>
-Lets you adjust the color of enchanted items and armor.
+With this addon you can adjust the color of enchanted items the glint of enchanted and armor.

 ### Installation
 1. Press `Win` + `R`